stpope/CSL6/README.md

 CoreAudio system callback function through the JUCE audio framework into the nextBuffer() methods of a complex CSL instrument library.
 In this case (reading from the bottom up), an FM oscillator is playing through a mixer, panner and stereo reverb, with the reverb being the "root" of the graph that's called by the IO process.
 The intermediate calls illustrate the CSL utility clases like Effect, Controllable and Joiner.
-CLick on the file to zoom-in.
+Click on the file to zoom-in.

 ![CSL stack trace](http://fastlabinc.com/CSL/csl-stack.jpg)